jigx-com/jigx-docs-examples/docs/Expressions/Boolean.md

 :::::VerticalSplit{layout="right"}
 ::::VerticalSplitItem
 Example of writing a condition for a placeholder.
 If the number of objects in the array is greater than zero, the placeholder is not displayed.
-If it isn't and the field is empty, a placeholder will appear with the icon and the specified text.&#x20;
+If it isn't and the field is empty, a placeholder will appear with the icon and the specified text.

-See the full code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/placeholder.jigx" target="_blank">GitHub</a>.
+See the full code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/placeholder.jigx).

-See <a href="https://community.jigx.com/t/tips-tricks-use-placeholders/78" target="_blank">tips and tricks when using placeholders</a> for additional information.
+See [tips and tricks when using placeholders](https://community.jigx.com/t/tips-tricks-use-placeholders/78) for additional information.

 :::CodeblockTabs
 placeholder.jigx